Timjini/portal/README.md

 # Chambers For Sport Academy - UK

 ## Overview
-MyRailsApp is a Dockerized Ruby on Rails application designed for athlete onboarding, KPI tracking, coaching schedules, and event management.
+The CFS Portal is a Dockerized Ruby on Rails application designed for athlete onboarding, KPI tracking, coaching schedules, and event management.
 It includes a scoring service, form handling, and supports multiple websites.
 The app leverages Stripe for payments and SendGrid for email notifications.

 ## Features
 - **Athlete Management**: Onboarding and KPI tracking for athletes.